danielsularea/lily.work/_work/2017-11-16-ibm-clinical-review.md

 *Therefore, a more efficient alternative for these power users is to type directly into the search bar.* To provide further help, an autocomplete box follows the cursor and offers look-ahead feedback.

 <figure class="js--zoom">
-  <video loop autoplay name="Quick search by directly typing into search bar" src="../assets/img/clinicalreview/typesearch.mov"></video>
+  <video controls loop autoplay name="Quick search by directly typing into search bar" src="../assets/img/clinicalreview/typesearch.mov"></video>
   <!-- <figcaption>Made in Framer</figcaption> -->
 </figure>